Picovoice/cheetah/README.md

 ### Python Demo Application

-First, make sure you have Python 3 installed along with the necessary packages included in the requirement.txt file:
+First, make sure you have Python 3 installed along with the necessary packages included in the requirements.txt file:

 ```bash
 python --version